msleigh/harvey/README.md

 Output is created in `src/QA`.
 For each problem a `test<i>.out` file contains the results and a PNG file shows a plot of the numerical vs. analytic solution(s).
-The overall test report create by Robot Framework is in `report.html`; to view this do:

-    open src/QA/report.html

-(or equivalent on non-macOS operating systems).
-In the event of test failures, the `log.html` create by Robot Framework contains more detailed information.
+The overall test report create by Robot Framework is in `src/QA/report.html`.
+In the event of test failures, `src/QA/log.html` created by Robot Framework contains more detailed information.